HannimalCrackers/DHUM_73000/dashboardfails.md

 {% include parksdash1.html %}

 I made a second dashboard, this one with fixed containers.
-It looks somewhat better, but there's not enough space on the blog page causing everything to require awkward scrolls.
+It looks somewhat better, but there's not enough space on the blog page which causes everything to require awkward scrolls.

 {% include parksdash2.html %}